-Whether you’re one of the many people who has been stuck at home more than usual lately or you’re just looking for a fun project to complete while you’re home for the weekend, there are plenty of easy crafts to try at home.
+Whether you’re a serious DIYer or you’re just looking for a fun project to complete over the weekend, there are plenty of easy crafts to try at home.
 When you’re trying to craft on a budget, though, or make use of materials you already have, it can be a bit tricky.

 Gather Your Tools and Supplies